 If your Troy Bilt riding mower belt is too loose, it can slip off the pulleys and cause the mower to stop working.
+Today you are going to read the complete How to Adjust Belt Tension on Troy Bilt Riding Mower [Essential Information].
 Conversely, if the belt is too tight, it can damage the engine or transmission.
 Fortunately, adjusting the tension on a Troy Bilt riding mower belt is a relatively easy task that you can do yourself with just a few tools.

 - Park your Troy Bilt riding mower on a level surface and turn off the engine